 As we had yet to see the NMS report we requested to see this document.
 We wanted to find out precisely what the NMS had written about the fossil bed.
 Niall Corbet gave us access to it.

-The information contained within the NMS report would turn the investigation on its head…
+Unfortunately, the information contained within the NMS report would turn the investigation on its head…